ma-compbio/SpaceFormer/docs/source/index.rst

 Welcome to SpaceFormer's documentation!
 =======================================

-SpaceFormer is a Transformer based computational tool for spatial omics analysis.
+SpaceFormer is a transformer based computational tool to decipher short- and long-distance cellular interactions.

-Given a set of adata files, this document demonstrates how one can train a SpaceFormer in a self-supervised manner.
+Functions:
+* Training a model on a set of spatial omics samples
+* Infer gene-gene interactions across cells
+* Discover actively interacting cells and cell types

 .. toctree::
    :maxdepth: 2